Popsy Kanagaratnam, Educator

 Cheryl Wright, Ph.D., Lecturer

-"What a fascinating workshop Dr. Eakins hosted.
-Powerful, insightful, and timely.
-I thoroughly enjoyed the conversation!"
+"What a fascinating course Dr. Eakins hosted.
+Powerful, insightful, and timely."

 Rana Razzaque, Ed.D., Equity & Diversity Specialist